-During COVID-19, a separate but complementary governance framework was put in place to deliver against local and national objectives.
-This included a Strategic Co-ordination Group chaired by a Gold Commander (at Assistant Chief Constable level), which together with external partners, was responsible for delivering the regional response to the pandemic.
+During Covid 19, a separate but complementary governance framework was put in place to deliver against local and national objectives.
+This included a Strategic Co-ordination Group chaired jointly by a Gold Commander (at Assistant Chief Constable level) and Director of Public Health (Solihull council)., which together with external partners, was responsible for delivering the regional response to the pandemic.

-A Silver Commander at Assistant Chief Constable level, was also put in place to focus on the forces internal response, focusing and driving key issues such as resilience, welfare and resourcing etc.
+A Silver Commander at Assistant Chief Constable level, was also put in place to focus on the force's internal response, focusing and driving key issues such as resilience, welfare and resourcing etc.